Mind CTI

 MIND CTI Ltd. is a global provider of billing and customer care solutions and messaging services for voice, data, video and content services.
-Headquartered in Yokneam, Israel; the company also has offices in Silver Spring, MD in the United States of America, Iaşi in Romania and Suceava in Romania, and in Germany.
+Headquartered in Yokneam, Israel; the company also has offices in the United States of America, Iaşi in Romania and in Germany.

 History

 Inception, IPO, and growth history

 MIND CTI Ltd. was founded in 1995 by the company's current Chief Executive Officer Monica Iancu, née Eisinger, and Lior Salansky in Yokneam, Israel.